mrgssg/Deployed-Porfolio/README.md

 # Deployed-Porfolio
 This will be a portfolio of samples of my work.
+A pic has been added to the header and a nav section with links to various sections of the page.
+I added a hover feature so sections of my portfolio change color when the user hovers over each featured work.
+There's contact information section that is linked to as well.